HellsJanitor/Dishong-Tower-Challenge-2.5/README.md

 ## Installation:

 The mod comes already pre-bundled in a Mods folder - just extract that Mods folder into your base game directory, usually Steam\steampps\common\7DaystoDie, then run the game.
-This mod is updated for version 2.0, currently Experimental Release (b289), but *may* need to be updated as the base game release build is updated.
+This mod is updated for version 2.5 (b32), but *may* need to be updated as the base game release build is updated.
 When starting the game, make sure you choose one of the five game worlds called **Dishong Challenge**